itom-project/itom/docs/userDoc/source/05_plots/imagePlots.rst

 It supports the axis-scaling / axis offset of DataObjects, offers axis-tags and meta-data handling.
 It does not offer plotting of real color images.
 All DataTypes are accepted.
 To plot complex objects, it is possible to select between the following modes: "absolut", "phase", "real" and "imaginary".
 The data is plotted mathematically correct.
 This means the value at [0,0] is in the lower left position.
+This can be changed by a flag.

 The plot supports geometric element and marker interaction via **drawAndPickElements(...)** and **call("userInteractionStart",...)**.
 See section :ref:`primitives` for a short introduction.

+Features:

+* Export graphics to images, pdf and vector graphics.
+* Metadata support
+* Supports fixed ratio x/y-axis but not necessary fixed ratio to monitor-pixel
+* Drawing of geometrical elements and markers by script and user interaction.
+* Images are displayed either mathematically ([0,0] lower left) or in windows-style ([0,0] upper left)

 Properties
 ---------------